 - Compound – Many people consider this the most harrowing type of fracture.
 A compound fracture is a break in which the broken bone protrudes directly through the skin.
 Because compound fractures entail both a broken bone and an open wound, they run a very high risk of infection.

-Treatment and Compensation for Car Accident Fractures
+Treatment and Compensation for Bone Fractures from Car Accidents

 - Any wages you may have lost because of missed work due to your fracture.